 Pulmonary hydatid infection is a common manifestation of hydatid disease.

-For a general discussion, and for links to other system specific manifestations, please refer to the article on hydatid disease
+For a general discussion, and for links to other system specific manifestations, please refer to the article on hydatid disease.

-The lung is the second most common site of involvement with echinococcosis granulosus in adults after the liver (10-30% of cases), and the most common site in children 1.
+The lung is the second most common site of involvement with Echinococcus granulosus in adults after the liver (10-30% of cases), and the most common site in children 1.
 The coexistence of liver and lung disease is present in only 6% of patients 2.

 Thoracic involvement may occur via 1:

-• transdiaphragmatic route (0.6-16% of cases of hepatic disease)
+transdiaphragmatic route (0.6-16% of cases of hepatic disease)

-• hematogenous spread
+hematogenous spread

 Generally, chest CT scan features include 2:

-• multiple or solitary cystic lesion (most common)
+multiple or, more commonly, solitary cystic lesion

-• diameter of 1-20 cm
+diameter of 1-20 cm

-• unilateral or bilateral
+unilateral or bilateral

-• predominantly found in the lower lobes
+predominantly found in the lower lobes

 Radiographic and CT features may differ in complicated and uncomplicated cysts.